Makhonya/nutanix-api-vm-to-category/README.md

-# Add new category and category values for VM.
+# [Nutanix-API] Add new category and category values for VM.

 ## Introduction